 No mic, cannot be used to make calls

-Based on the tests we ran to evaluate audio quality and clarity, we found that the Sony MDR-ZX110A did not perform as well as the Sennheiser HD180 and the Skullcandy S5LHZ-J576, but it was the third-best in our test.
+Based on the tests we ran to evaluate audio quality and clarity, we found that the Sony MDR-ZX110A did not perform as well as the Motorola Pulse Max and the Skullcandy S5LHZ-J576, but it was the third-best in our test.

-The problem is that the Sony MDR-ZX110 emphasises low-end frequencies, which means that the bass can occasionally be overpowering.
+The problem is that the Sony MDR-ZX110 emphasises low-end frequencies, which can make the bass occasionally overpowering.
 However, since all that extra bass has been tuned towards promoting the lows, it makes for a very warm sound.
 This also shows in the lower-mid ranges.
 But, there is a clear drop in sensitivity towards the upper end of the frequency range.
 So, while the Sony headset is quite impressive in rendering lower frequencies, it underperforms as we moved up the range.
-In the LARSA test, the headphones managed to produce a frequency response range from 30 Hz to 20 KHz, with great bass, optimised mids, and lowered treble.

 A note on Warranty and Service